ErichJohann/Automail/README.md

 # Automail
-This script automatically sends an email to the provided addresses especified on a csv file
+This script automatically sends an email to the provided addresses specified on a csv file

 ### Features:
 - OAuth2 authentication with Gmail
 - Sends email via Gmail's SMTP server
 - Token storage and refresh
-- Read the multiple recipients from a CSV file
+- Reads the multiple recipients from a CSV file
 - Customizable subject and message body from a txt file
 - Usage via command line